moritzmacke/ep18g6/README.md

 characters.
 Slower.
 ~ 1.15B cycles

+-- lexer27mx.c --
+Replace one branch in keyword check with conditional move instruction.
+This reduces the number of branches by around 20M though the number of absolute misses stays the same.
+~ 0.94B cycles, 1.22B instructions, ~9.5% branch misses

+-- lexer2qd.c & lexer2dasm.s --
+Attempting jump table dispatch again with simplest mechanism, just look up location in table using current character and jump to handler.
+Could be viable since total number of instructions is very low, have not tried mmap version yet.
+Very low number of branches too, though relative misses very high.
+Basically branch prediction does not work at all for the table jumps so can expect 50% misses for each processed token.
+~ 1.15B cycles, 0.85B instructions, 137M branches, >22% branch misses
+Assembler version is just gcc output cleaned up a bit.
+~ 1.12B cycles, 0.72B instructions, 120M branches, ~25% branch misses

 -- lexer3.c --
 Implement roughly the same DFA as lexer.c using tables similar to the scanners